 The total cost estimate for the EPIC-IM mission, as generated by JPL's Team X, was \$920M in 2009 [11].
-The mission had a 1.4 m effective entrance aperture, a telescope that was maintained at 4 K, and focal plane with 11,094 TES detectors operating at 0.1 K. The CORE mission, that has just been proposed to ESA, has an aperture of 1.2 m, a telescope cooled to 40 K or less, and a focal plane with few thousand bolometric detectors operating at 0.1 K. It was estimated by the proposing team to have a total cost of ~\$750M, which includes an ESA contribution of \$610M and the rest is from member countries.
+The mission had a 1.4 m effective entrance aperture, a telescope that was maintained at 4 K, and focal plane with 11,094 TES detectors operating at 0.1 K. The CORE mission, that had just been proposed to ESA, has an aperture of 1.2 m, a telescope operating between 40 and 77 K, and a focal plane with few thousand bolometric detectors operating at 0.1 K. It was estimated by the proposing team to have a total cost of ~\$750M, which includes an ESA contribution of \$610M and the rest is from member countries.
 LiteBIRD has a 0.4 m aperture telescope feeding one of two focal planes.
-The telescope is cooled to 4 K and has a continuously rotating polarization modulator.
-The second focal plane is coupled to the sky without reflectors; it has a second continuously rotating polarization modulator.
+The telescope is cooled to 4 K; the second focal plane is coupled to the sky without reflectors.
 Both focal planes are cooled to 0.1 K and contain few thousand detectors.
 LiteBIRD is estimated to be within JAXA's \$300M class and the US contribution is \$65M.

 The science goals we are envisioning for the CMB Probe, the effective aperture size, between 1 and 1.5 m, and the telescope and focal plane temperatures are most akin to EPIC-IM and CORE.
-While the relation between these parameters and total cost will be analyzed during this mission study, these past exercises suggest that a polarization imager fits within the \$400M - \$1000M class.
+While the relation between these parameters and total cost will be analyzed during this mission study, these past exercises suggest that an imager fits within the \$400M - \$1000M class.